This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

-We have some practical advice on building and maintaining a strong network of relationships with others here.
+We have some practical advice on building and maintaining a strong network of relationships with others.

 Conventional credentials matter

-For similar reasons, federal employees tend to stick to relatively conventional styles of dress and behaviour, so if you are not willing to dress in a suit every day this might not be a good career option for you (and likewise with other unconventional lifestyle choices).
+For similar reasons, federal employees tend to stick to relatively conventional styles of dress and behaviour.
+If you are not willing to dress in a suit every day, then this might not be a good career option for you (and likewise with other unconventional lifestyle choices).

 Governments are not nimble

-You should be comfortable working in large organizations that have inflexible bureaucratic processes.
+You should be comfortable working in large organisations that have inflexible bureaucratic processes.

-Good judgment is important to pursuing all of our priority paths, but we are including it here to emphasise its importance to this career path as well.
+Good judgement is important for pursuing all of our priority paths, but we are including it here to emphasise its importance to this career path as well.

-A couple of people we spoke with emphasised the importance of communication, especially being able to translate between technical and non-technical language.
-Very few decisionmakers in the US Government have technical backgrounds, and so being able to explain technical topics in layman’s terms is a valuable skill.
+- A couple of people we’ve spoken with emphasised the importance of communication, especially being able to translate between technical and non-technical language.
+Very few decision makers in the US government have technical backgrounds, and so being able to explain technical topics in layman’s terms is a valuable skill.

-Additionally, you need to be comfortable taking a risk on the impact you will have over your career.
-There may not be any critical junctures relevant to AI during your career, and even if there are there may not be opportunities to impact them.
+- Additionally, you need to be comfortable taking a risk on the impact you will have over your career.
+There may not be any critical junctures relevant to AI during your career.
+Even if there are, there may not be opportunities to impact them.
 As a result, this path carries a significant risk of having little impact.
-Nonetheless, in expected value terms we think work to help make the deployment and societal integration of advanced AI systems go smoothly is still extremely high impact.
+Nonetheless, in expected value terms, we think work to help make the deployment and societal integration of advanced AI systems go smoothly is still extremely high impact.

 Other personal fit considerations